rathorevaibhav/rathorevaibhav/README.md

 ### :computer: Work
 I have been an active software programmer and tech reviewer for more than 4 years.
 Though I mostly work in private projects, I am also active contributor and maintainer of several [open source projects at ColoredCow](https://github.com/coloredcow).
 To highlight a few:
+- [Plio](https://github.com/avantifellows?q=plio) - A platform that makes your videos interactive and helps to extract engagement insights
 - [Glific](https://github.com/glific/glific-frontend) - A two-way communication platform for non-profits using WhatsApp
 - [Employee Portal](https://github.com/coloredcow/employee-portal) - A hub-and-spoke platform for organization operations
 - [Laravel GSuite](https://packagist.org/packages/coloredcow/laravel-gsuite) - A composer package to setup Google OAuth and GSuite Admin SDK in Laravel apps